Atmos Rewards: Partner airlines

-Former partners
+Former partners of Mileage Plan

+Continental Airlines was a partner airline with Mileage Plan starting in 1999.

-Delta had been a mileage partner from 2004 until 2017, when it established Seattle as a hub city.
+Delta had been a mileage partner for Mileage Plan from 2004 until 2017, when it established Seattle as a hub city.
 The partnership with Delta was preceded by a partnership with Northwest Airlines in 1995, prior to the merger of the two airlines.
 Alaska Airlines was also a former mileage partner with other SkyTeam members, including Aeromexico, from 2013 until 2017, and Air France and KLM, from 2007 until 2018.

-Emirates ceased to be a partner in 2021, shortly after Alaska joined the Oneworld alliance and became partners with regional rival Qatar Airways.
+Emirates ceased to be a Mileage Plan partner in 2021, shortly after Alaska joined the Oneworld alliance and became partners with regional rival Qatar Airways.
 The two airlines had a mileage agreement starting in 2012.

-Alaska and the Oneworld alliance suspended their partnership with S7 Airlines in response to the 2022 Russian invasion of Ukraine.
+Program Terms

+Atmos Rewards points do not expire.
+Previously, Mileage Plan point expired after 24 months of inactivity but the policy was changed in April 2023.

 Club 49

 Members who are residents of the state of Alaska or military personnel permanently stationed in Alaska are eligible to participate in Alaska Airlines' Club 49 program.